Cystinuria: Presentation

 People with cystinuria pass stones monthly, weekly, or daily, and need ongoing care.
-Cystinurics have an increased risk for chronic kidney disease and since kidney damage or poor function is often present in cystinurics, the use of nonsteroidal anti-inflammatory drugs (NSAIDs) or over the counter (OTC) medications should be used with caution.
+Cystinurics have an increased risk for chronic kidney disease and since kidney damage or poor function is often present in people with cystinuria, nonsteroidal anti-inflammatory drugs (NSAIDs) or over the counter (OTC) medications should be used with caution.

-Cystine stones are often difficult to detect using plain x-rays.
+Cystine stones are often difficult to detect using plain X-rays.
 Computed tomography or ultrasound may be used instead for imaging.

-Urine odor in cystinuria has a smell of rotten eggs due to the increase in cystine.
+Urine odor in cystinuria smells of rotten eggs due to the increase in cystine.

 Genetics

-Cystinuria is an autosomal recessive disease, which means that the defective gene responsible for the disease is located on an autosome, and two copies of the defective gene (one inherited from each parent) are required in order to be born with the disease.
+Cystinuria is an autosomal recessive disease, which means that the defective gene responsible for the disease is located on an autosome, and two copies of the defective gene (one inherited from each parent) are required to be born with the disease.
 The parents of an individual with an autosomal recessive disease both carry one copy of the defective gene, but usually do not experience any signs or symptoms of the disease.
 Although signs and symptoms are rare, there are some directly and indirectly associated with cystinuria.
-These sign and symptoms consist of 1) hematuria- blood in the urine, 2) flank pain – pain in the side due to kidney pain, 3) renal colic – intense, cramping pain due to stones in the urinary tract, 4) obstructive uropathy- urinary tract disease due to obstruction, and 5) urinary tract infections.
+These signs and symptoms consist of 1) hematuria- blood in the urine, 2) flank pain – pain in the side due to kidney pain, 3) renal colic – intense, cramping pain due to stones in the urinary tract, 4) obstructive uropathy- urinary tract disease due to obstruction, and 5) urinary tract infections.